Broadleas House, Wiltshire: A bee garden is a celebration of life

 Then it’s just hoeing around all the plants and dead heading as and when to aid regular flowers.

-Broadleas House, Wiltshire opens for the National Garden Scheme on 20th June and 15th August and by arrangement for groups of ten or more during March – September.
+Broadleas House, Wiltshire opens for the National Garden Scheme on 16 April and 3 September.

 For more information on Broadleas House Gardens click here